akosweb/Elead-Templates/README.md

 Run `npm run build` to inline your CSS into your HTML along with the rest of the build process.

+Run `npm run images` or `gulp images` to upload your images to connected AWS S3 Bucket.

 Run `npm run litmus` to build as above, then submit to litmus for testing. *AWS S3 Account details required (config.json)*

 Run `npm run mail` to build as above, then send to specified email address for testing. *SMTP server details required (config.json)*